SpockBotMC/SpockBot/ReadMe.md

 License is MIT and can be found in license.md

-The NBT parser, Minecraft.net login function, and most of the Protocol implementation come from other projects, relevant legal information and attribution can be found in legal.md
+The NBT parser and the original protocol implementation came from other projects, relevant legal information and attribution can be found in legal.md